 The asset values in the chart above are measured as of the Valuation Date.
-They are "actuarial values".
-Actuarial values differ from market values in that they do not fluctuate daily based on changes in the stock and other markets.
+They also are "actuarial values."
+Actuarial values differ from market values in that they do not fluctuate daily based on changes in the stock or other markets.
 Actuarial values smooth out those fluctuations and can allow for more predictable levels of future contributions.
 Despite the fluctuations, market values tend to show a clearer picture of a plan's funded status at a given point in time.
-The asset values below are market values and are measured as of the last day of the plan year.
-The chart also includes the year-end market value of the Plan's assets for each of the two preceding plan years
+The asset values in the chart below are market values and are measured on the last day of the Plan Year.
+The chart also includes the year-end market value of the Plan's assets for each of the two preceding plan years.

-May 31, 2018 May 31, 2017 May 31, 2016 Fair Market Value of Assets \$66,508,023 \$59,308,745 \$51,721,089
+April 30, 2019 April 30, 2018 April 30, 2017 Fair Market Value of Assets \$40,825,527 \$42,133,231 \$41,435,167